BuildOnViction/gitbook/developer-guide/smart-contract-development/ides-and-tools/hardhat.md

 Select `y` for both adding a `.gitignore` and loading the sample project.
 It will take a moment for the project setup process to complete.

-### Configure hardhat with TomoChain
+### Configure hardhat with Viction

-In order to deploy smart contracts to the TomoChain, you will need to configure your Hardhat project and add the TomoChain network.
+In order to deploy smart contracts to the Viction, you will need to configure your Hardhat project and add the Viction network.

-To configure Hardhat to use TomoChain, add TomoChain as a network to your project's `hardhat.config.ts` file:
+To configure Hardhat to use Viction, add Viction as a network to your project's `hardhat.config.ts` file:

 ```typescript
 import { HardhatUserConfig } from 'hardhat/config';